 Our concerns are to: raise awareness of CUP, support CUP research and provide information and support to patients and carers.
 This may seem like an enormous task but as Chinese philosopher Lao-tzu (604 BC – 531 BC) is reputed to have said: A journey of a thousand miles begins with one step.
 If CUP is to be ended it will be as a result of medical and technical expertise.
 But the impetus for change and the imagination to do things differently will come from you and me – people affected by CUP.

 Start the conversation!
 Talk to anyone you can so that they recognise that CUP exists and that it is a significant but little known phenomenon.
 Explain that it is a problem which is resolvable but only if there is a demand for action.
 It may seem a minority problem to doctors and researchers but it is hugely significant to those who are touched by it.

-You can see all our annual reports on the Charity Commission website.
+You can see our annual reports, whist we have been a charity, on the Charity Commission website.
 The quickest way to find our entry is to search by our charity number:1119380.
 These reports show our annual income and expenditure and note our achievements each year set against our objectives.